 General Journal

-Date Account/Explanation PR Debit Credit
+Date Account/Explanation R Debit Credit

-Accounts Receivable Sales To record a credit sale.
+Accounts Receivable A+ Sales R+ SE+ To record a credit sale.
 XX xx

 No entry is made to record cost of goods sold and to reduce Merchandise Inventory, as is done under the perpetual inventory system.
-Instead, all purchases are expenses and recorded in the general ledger account "Purchases."
+Instead, all purchases are expenses and are recorded in the general ledger account "Purchases."
 A physical inventory count is conducted at year-end.
 An amount for ending inventory is calculated based on this count and the valuation of the items in inventory, and cost of goods sold is calculated in the income statement based on this total amount.
 The income statement format is:

 Sales \$10,000

 Cost of Goods Sold:

-Opening Inventory \$ 1,000
+Beginning Inventory \$ 1,000

 Purchases 5,000

 Goods Available for Sale 6,000

 Less: Ending Inventory (2,000)

 Cost of Goods Sold 4,000

 Gross Profit \$6,000

-Even under the periodic inventory system, however, inventory cost flow assumptions need to be made (specific identification, FIFO, weighted average) when purchase prices change over time, as in a period of inflation.
-Further, different inventory cost flow assumptions produce different cost of goods sold and ending inventory values, just as they did under the perpetual inventory system.
+Even under the periodic inventory system, however, inventory costing methods need to be made (specific identification, FIFO, LIFO, weighted average).
+Further, different inventory costing methods produce different cost of goods sold and ending inventory values, just as they did under the perpetual inventory system.
 These effects have been explained earlier in this chapter.
 Under the periodic inventory system, cost of goods sold and ending inventory values are determined as if the sales for the period all take place at the end of the period.
 These calculations were demonstrated in our earliest example in this chapter.

-Our original example using units assumed there was no opening inventory at June 1, 2015 and that purchases were made as follows.
+Our original example using units assumed there was no beginning inventory at June 1, 2015 and that purchases were made as follows.